- What are common warts?

 Common warts treatment

-These treatment options may be used in conjunction with home treatment options, or when home treatment options have failed to remedy the condition.
-The method chosen by the doctor or dermatologist will depend on the severity of the warts, the symptoms and the general health of the individual.
+Prescription wart treatments may be used in conjunction with home remedies or when home treatment options seem unlikely to clear the condition.
+The method chosen by the doctor or dermatologist will depend on the severity of the warts, the symptoms and the general health of the person.

 - Cryotherapy: Generally performed by a doctor or dermatologist, cryotherapy is a method of freezing warts using liquid nitrogen.
 After around a week, the resulting dead tissue can be sloughed off.
 Repeated cryotherapy sessions may be necessary.

-If these options are ineffective, other, less common treatment methods may be used.
+If the above options are ineffective, other, less common treatment methods may be used.
 These include:

 - Trichloroacetic acid: This is a strong acid applied by a doctor or dermatologist to the warts.

-- Immunotherapy: Individuals are given antigens which encourage the body’s immune system to fight the wart itself.
+- Immunotherapy: The affected person is given antigens, substances which encourage the body’s immune system to fight the wart itself.
 This treatment is generally reserved for those with recurring common warts.

 - Electrosurgery: This method involves burning away the wart tissue using a specially designed heated needle.
 A local anesthetic will usually be required to numb the pain, and scarring is possible.